 - Stroke —loss of blood flow to areas of the brain

-- Peripheral artery disease (PAD)—loss of blood flow to the extremities
+- Peripheral artery disease (PAD)—loss of blood flow to the legs or arms

 - Family history of the disease